 Judgement of the Supreme Court on July 28, 1964 (MINSHU18-6-1220)

 - The landlord canceled the lease contract and demanded vacation of the rental house because of four-months’ non-payment of the rent.
-The Supreme Court denied validity of the cancellation judging that there is not untruthfulness that dissolves the relationship of mutual trust between the parties of the lease agreement.
+The Supreme Court denied validity of the cancellation judging that there was not untruthfulness that dissolves the relationship of mutual trust between the parties of the lease agreement.

 Circumstances of the case which the court denied the dissolution of mutual trust relationship despite 4 months’ non-payment